senzhaocode/FuSViz_docs/docs/Usage_manual.rst

-Users are allowed to edit and update the SV data in table view session (e.g., correct the breakpoint coordinates if the provisional one proves inaccurate and update gene symbol name if necessary).
+Users are allowed to edit and update the SV data in table view session (e.g., correct the breakpoint coordinates if the provisional one proves inaccurate, update gene symbol name if necessary and add a comment on the quality of SV).

 Table – edit and update data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^